edgio-docs/edgio-docs/guides/starter.md

 ### Maintenance

-For the most part maintenence for XDN starter is minimal.
-However the typical scenarios that require changes are:
+For the most part maintenance for XDN starter is minimal.
+However, the typical scenarios that require changes are:

 * If you add personalized or user-specific content to the page you will need to make sure it is late loaded as described in the [Make sure your pages are cachable](#section_make_sure_your_pages_are_cachable) section.
 * If you introduce a new segementation of content (i.e. support a new language or currency), you may need to update your [custom cache key](/guides/caching#section_customizing_the_cache_key).